The Anglican Liturgy follows the seasonal patterns of the church year.

 While the Covid-19 Pandemic has disrupted our worship, it has also given us an opportunity at St Catherine’s to broaden what is on offer in terms of service styles.

-Zoom Compline allows us to connect with St. Catherine’s family members on other continents and with the other Baden-Württemberg chaplaincies in Heidelberg and Freiberg.
+Zoom Compline allows us to connect with St. Catherine’s family members on other continents and on occasion with the other Baden-Württemberg chaplaincies in Heidelberg and Freiberg.

 Eucharist @Church most Sundays